How DIY Rebels Are Working To Replace Tech Giants - Slashdot

 Re:Punk failed (Score:5, Insightful)

-Concentration of power (Score:2)
+Concentration of power (Score:3)

 I think the idea is to set up a system where no one is in complete control.